Blushock/Staff/README.md

 Go to the respective event and DM all people, outside of Staff, who match your assigned letter(s) and/or character(s).

 ### Online DMs
-Go to main chat, and DM all PFC's with your assigned character(s).
+Go to main chat, and DM all Private First Class's with your assigned character(s).
 Use the message provided in the DM Remind list.

 # Game Divisions
 Join these to host events for various games.
 You may only join two divisions, with limited exceptions.

+## General Responsibilities
+- Have them ready to stream 10 minutes before.
+- Send your Ping messages to a Trusted Staff of your choice.
+  - One for 3 hours before, one for right before.

 ## Minecraft
 Host events on our Minecraft server.
 These include...